faiqahmed02/Simplify-Client/AUTH_SETUP.md

-# ClientDock Authentication Setup
+# SimplifyClient Authentication Setup

 ## Current Implementation: Preview Mode

-This preview version of ClientDock uses a simplified, client-side authentication system to avoid server-side dependencies (crypto, bcrypt, Prisma) that don't work in browser-based preview environments.
+This preview version of SimplifyClient uses a simplified, client-side authentication system to avoid server-side dependencies (crypto, bcrypt, Prisma) that don't work in browser-based preview environments.

 ### How It Works